Clemapfel/mousetrap/docs/04_widgets.md

 + `Stack::set_interpolate_size`, if set to `true`, makes it such that while the transition animation plays, the stack will change from the size of the previous child to the size of the current child.
 If set to `false`, this size-change happens instantly
 + `Stack::set_animation_type` governs the type of animation

 Mousetrap provides a large number of different animation, which are represented by the enum \a{StackTransitionType}.
-They including crossfade, sliding, and rotating between pages.
+These include cross-fading, sliding, and rotating between pages.
 For a full list of animation types, see the \link mousetrap::StackTransitionType corresponding documentation page\endlink.

 ---